-- AC3.1 and higher include an Acro Trainer functionality that can be turned on/off to make learning to fly Acro easier.
+Copter includes an Acro Trainer functionality that can be turned on/off to make learning to fly Acro easier.

-- Stick inputs are interpreted in the “body frame” (as opposed to Sport mode in which they are “earth frame”).
+Stick inputs are interpreted in the “body frame” (as opposed to Sport mode in which they are “earth frame”).
 The difference between “body frame” and “earth frame” is most obvious when the vehicle is leaned over.
-For example when pitched forward at 45 degrees, when left yaw is applied if using an earth frame controller (i.e. Sport mode) the copter will maintain it’s pitch and roll angles as it’s heading changes.
+For example when pitched forward at 45 degrees, when left yaw is applied if using an earth frame controller (i.e. Sport mode) the copter will maintain its pitch and roll angles as its heading changes.
 With a body frame controller like Acro it will rotate about the vehicle’s vertical axis meaning the pitch angle will become the roll angle and the roll angle will become the pitch angle.

 Acro is the most difficult flight mode to master and you can look forward to crashing multiple times before you get the hang of it.
 While Acro mode does not necessarily require GPS, switching to RTL in case of emergency does.
 Make sure you do have a reliable position estimate prior to arming, most commonly provided by 3D GPS fix with sufficient HDOP.

 The ACRO_TRAINER parameter can be set to:

-- 0 = disabled.
+0 = disabled.
 This means the pilot operates in full Rate control with no automatic leveling nor angle-limiting performed by the autopilot.

-- 1 = automatic leveling.
+1 = automatic leveling.
 The vehicle will automatically return to the level when the pilot releases the sticks.
 The aggressiveness with which it returns to level can be controlled with the ACRO_BAL_ROLL and ACRO_BAL_PITCH parameters.
 The default of 1.0 will cause it to return to level at up to 30deg/sec.
 Higher values will make it return more quickly.

 2 (Default) = automatic leveling and lean angle limited.
 Includes the automatic leveling as option #1 but in addition the vehicle will not lean more than 45 degrees (this angle can be configured with the ANGLE_MAX parameter).

-- ACRO_RP_P controls the rotation rate for the roll and pitch axis.
+ACRO_RP_RATE controls the rotation rate for the roll and pitch axis.
 The default, 4.5, will command a 200deg/sec rotation rate.
 Higher values lead to higher rotation rates, lower to slower rotation rates.

-- ACRO_YAW_P controls the rotation rate for the yaw axis.
+ACRO_Y_RATE controls the rotation rate for the yaw axis.
 The default, 4.5, like roll and pitch, will command a 200deg/sec rotation rate.

-- ACRO_EXPO is an amount of Exponential to apply to the pilots stick inputs that only applies to ACRO mode.
+ACRO_RP_EXPO and ACRO_Y_EXPO are an amount of Exponential to apply to the pilots stick inputs that only applies to ACRO mode.
 By default, ACRO mode is much more responsive, even in the center-sticks positions, than the other modes, so this parameter allows the pilot to fine-tune stick response in the control to match what they feel when they are in other modes such as Stabilize, AltHold, PosHold, etc. The default value of 0 applies 30% expo to Roll and Pitch demands from the pilot.

 Advanced Tuning Parameters¶